NETWAYS/foreman-training/provisioning/04_compute_resource.md

 * Used to provide defaults for virtual machine creation
 * Default provides three for different sized VMs
 * Same profile names could be used for different Compute resources
- * Different defaults for same type of systems based on virtualization plattform
+ * Different defaults for same type of systems based on virtualization platform
  * Only available to Compute resource if configured
 * Available in "New Host" dialog